OpenRefine/OpenRefine/docs/src/project/projectoverview.md

 ---
-id: mac
+id: projectoverview
-title: Installing on Mac
+title: Start a project: overview
-sidebar_label: Installing on Mac
+sidebar_label: Overview
 ---

 This site is just a prototype to propose a basic publishing infrastructure for OpenRefine's new product reference.